-Parenting advice usually focuses on the challenges parents face, mistakes to avoid and effective skills we can use.
-But every parent and parenting “partner” deserves a pat on the back for doing something positive, even on a small scale, that means a lot to a child.
-I want to make sure we do that here, now and then.
+Parenting advice usually focuses on the challenges parents face, mistakes to avoid, and effective skills we can use.
+But every parent and parenting “partner” deserves a pat on the back for doing something positive, even on a small scale, which means a lot to a child.
+I want to make sure we do that here, now, and then.

 I want each of you to do any or all of the following things:

-Several times, strangers have come up to me and either compliment me on how I handled a situation, how well-behaved my children were or how well they got along.
+Several times, strangers have come up to me and either compliments me on how I handled a situation, how well-behaved my children were, or how well they got along.
 I can’t tell you what that meant to me, especially as a new mother.
 Despite my training and knowledge about parenting, I also feel insecure and unsure of myself as a parent at times.
 Because these comments mean so much to me, I make an extra effort to get over my shyness about talking to strangers to give others a compliment.
-(Yes, I can breeze through a media interview or speak to 200 people, but am awkward in social situations.)
+(Yes, I can breeze through a media interview or speak to 200 people, but am insecure and introverted in social situations.)
 I encourage you to do the same.

 If you miss an opportunity or want to share a story that will inspire others, send me a short one-paragraph story about a parent you observed “being good.”
 Now and then, I’ll include them in the column under a special “Praise for Parents” section.
 Here’s a story my husband shared with me recently:

 “At the grocery store, I saw a dad in his work clothes with two young children.
 As they came in, he carefully spun the cart in circles and they were all laughing.
 Shopping with young kids can be an ordeal, but he found a way to make a fun adventure of it.”

 I hope that you, too, will make an extra effort to have fun with your children.
 The years fly by so fast, so lighten up, and don’t take everything seriously.
 Look at all the blessings your children bring and the good times you’ve had.
 These are the memories and “emotional paychecks” that will get you through the tough times.